firebolt-db/godocs/docs/sql_reference/timestampntz-data-type.md

 A `TIMESTAMP` value is also comparable with a `DATE` or `TIMESTAMPTZ` value:

-* The `DATE` value is converted to the `TIMESTAMP` type for comparison with a `TIMESTAMP` value.
+* The `DATE` value is cast to the `TIMESTAMP` type for comparison with a `TIMESTAMP` value.
-* The `TIMESTAMP` value is converted to the `TIMESTAMPTZ` type for comparison with a `TIMESTAMPTZ` value.
+* The `TIMESTAMP` value is cast to the `TIMESTAMPTZ` type for comparison with a `TIMESTAMPTZ` value.

-For more information, see [type conversions](#type-conversions).

 ### Arithmetic operators

-Arithmetic with intervals can be used to add or subtract a duration to/from a timestamp.
+Arithmetic with intervals can be used to add or subtract a duration to or from a timestamp.
 The result is of type `TIMESTAMP`.

 ```sql